Skptak/ota-for-aws-iot-embedded-sdk/.github/PULL_REQUEST_TEMPLATE.md

 <!--- Please refer to CONTRIBUTING.md for further guidelines -->

 - [ ] I have tested my changes.
 No regression in existing tests.
-- [ ] My code is formatted using Uncrustify.
+- [ ] My code is formatted using clang-format.
 - [ ] I have read and applied the rules stated in CONTRIBUTING.md.

 By submitting this pull request, I confirm that you can use, modify, copy, and